wp-plugins/calculated-fields-form/README.txt

 &lt;IMG src="http://..." &gt;

+= Q: How to insert an image in the notification emails? =

+A: If you want send an image in the notification emails, like a header, you should insert an IMG tag in the "Message" attribute of form settings, with an absolute URL in the SRC attribute of IMG tag:

+&lt;IMG src="http://..." &gt;

 = Q: In which order are "calculated" the fields? =

 A: Each time a field value changes (including the calculated fields) an event is fired to re-calculate all the fields, so the order isn't relevant, just avoid creating an endless cycle between calculated fields.